Christmas Markets: A Must Do When Visiting Europe During The Holidays

 Entertainment at the market

 Then I took the Eurolines bus from Prague to Berlin.
-Even though the bus ride is 5 hours long, it was way cheaper than the train.
-It was very comfortable and there was Wifi on the bus.
+The bus ride was 5 hours long but it was much cheaper than the train.
+I paid about 15 Euros and it was comfortable and Wifi on the bus.
 Once I got to Berlin I stayed with my good friends Eric, Ines, and their daughter Mila.

 Picking out a tree in Berlin(this photo looks like it could be anywhere)!